tsconfig/bases/README.md

 ## Centralized Recommendations for TSConfig bases

-Hosts base TSConfigs for particular environments supported and improved by the community.
+Hosts TSConfigs for you to extend your apps, tuned to a particular runtime environment.
+Owned and improved by the community.
 Basically Definitely Typed for TSConfigs.

-In this repo:
+### Available TSConfigs

 <!-- AUTO -->
 ### Deno <kbd><a href="./bases/deno.json">tsconfig.json</a></kbd>